pitch2/GenCode/README.md

 If you have a standard Python 3 installation, you only need to install **cryptography**, **pyperclip** and **flask**.
 Of course, you also need to install [Python](python.org/downloads/).

 This set of programs allows you to generate, save, and manage your passwords, as well as their identifiers and sources.
 It can be used with a Python IDE.
-GenCode is the most complete version, the Lite version provides a Tkinter GUI, and the Web version is a locally hosted version thanks to Flask.
+GenCode is the most complete version, the Lite version provides a Tkinter GUI, and the Web version is locally hosted version thanks to Flask.
 GardeCode allows you to manage your passwords and to find a password based on an identifier or a website.
 The version is not yet complete and not yet introduced with Flask.